One Pan Butternut Squash, Chicken, and Rice Bake

 Directions

-• Preheat oven to 375F.
+• Preheat the oven to 375ºF.
 Heat the oil over medium heat in a large, deep oven-safe skillet.

 • Pat the chicken dry with paper towels, then season on all sides with the salt, back pepper and smoked paprika.